Pies for Justice

 The LA food community stands in solidarity with the BIPOC community against racial injustice with our Annual Charity Pie Sale every year in celebration of Juneteenth.

-GATHER FOR GOOD believes that each and every one of us has the power to make our communities stronger when we work together.
+We believe that each and every one of us has the power to make our communities stronger when we work together.

 Even if we aren’t all marching in the streets, we’ll continue to stand in solidarity against racial injustice.
 We pledge to keep learning, keep sharing and keep gathering for good.